PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 Co-Hosts: Prof. Qusheng Jin and Zhunqin Wang

-10:00am - 12:00pm Roundtable Discussion with College Students and Graduates
+### 10:00am - 12:00pm Roundtable Discussion with College Students and Graduates

-Each college student and graduate will give a 3-min presentation one area he/she wants to share with the middle and high school participants, followed by roundtable discussions.
+Each college student and graduate will give a 3-min presentation in one or two areas he/she wants to share with the middle and high school participants, followed by roundtable discussions.

 > Andrew Jin, Columbia University, Freshman, Math
 > Keven Jin, UC berkeley, Freshman, CS